increasingawareness/digitalsafety.tips/content/_index.md

 </center>

 Bitwarden is a password manager that has undergone security audits, encrypts your passwords without being able to access them, is open source, free, and multi-platform.
 You can even securely share passwords with others.
 If you're technically apt, you can even host your own server.
-I recommend using the app on mobile and the browser plugin on desktop for Firefox.
+I recommend using the app on mobile and the browser plugin on desktop.

 <center>